 General: the new collections online database contains 33,666 records.
 This is a small selection of the total number of records in our collections, and more records will be added over time.
 You can search Life Collections (butterflies and moths), Earth Collections (e.g. minerals, meteorites and gemstones) or Archive Collections (e.g. letters, maps, diaries, paintings) collections.
-The main Museum website has access to all our other online collections.

 How to search: there are two ways to search our databases, a simple search that targets key fields and an advanced search that allows more complex searching of specific fields.
 In both types of search you have a choice of searching across all the collections or searching the Life, Earth or Archive collections individually.

 If you do not get the search results that you expect, please check your spelling.